kellifeeser/ksu-paired-amplicon-workflow/docs/github_AlphaBetaGamma_BySite.md

 \
 \

-## Full Tables of gamma and alpha diversity metrics with derived measures by Site for Bacteria and Fungi {.tabset .tabset-pills}
+## Tables of gamma and alpha diversity metrics with derived measures by Site for Bacteria and Fungi {.tabset .tabset-pills}

 \